icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-shutdown.md

 ## What's a connection shutdown?

 A shutdown is a graceful closure of a connection.
 Each side wants to maximize the chances that outstanding requests complete successfully.
-During shutdown, each side tells the other side which requests it guarantees to not accept.

 ## Shutdown steps

-A client or server follows these steps when it wants to shutdown as connection:
+A client or a server follows these steps when it wants to shutdown an icerpc connection:

 1. Stop sending new requests (creating new streams) to the peer, and stop accepting new requests (accepting new streams) from the peer.